jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 If the permissions for your admin account break, you can restore them using simple SQL queries.

 :::caution
-Manual changes to the database can destroy your instance beyond repair. to prevent this create a copy of your database before executing:
+Manual changes to the database can destroy your instance beyond repair.
+To prevent this create a copy of your database before executing:
 `cp /PATH/TO/JELLYFIN/DB/jellyfin.db  /PATH/TO/JELLYFIN/DB/jellyfin.db.bck`
 :::

 Before continuing, make sure that you have sqlite3 installed.
 When sqlite3 is not installed, you can install it under Debian based systems with `apt install sqlite3`.
-After that do the following commands/SQL query:
+After that, do the following commands/SQL query:
 *You can find a list of default Paths [here](../configuration#configuration-directory)*

 ```bash